swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 One of the really nice features in Python is that a lot of the help and documentation is built into the code.
 Practically, this means that much of the time you don't have to go digging through some web site to find help.
 You can get help in Python using the `help` function.
-Lets look at an example - enter
+Let's look at an example - enter

 ```python